iliion/argo_workflow_training/argo_core_1.md

   Finally, the Argo Server provides a user interface and API:
   `kubectl -n argo get deploy argo-server`

-  Before we proceed, let wait (around 1 minute to 2 minutes) for our deployments to be available:
+  Before we proceed, lets wait (around 1 minute to 2 minutes) for our deployments to be available:
   `kubectl -n argo wait deploy --all --for condition=Available --timeout 2m`